enonic/old-xp-doc/doc/developer/my-first-app/build-and-deploy.rst

 2. Execute the following command from the project root directory: ``./gradlew deploy``

-If you don't already have `Gradle <http://gradle.org>`_ installed, the Gradle wrapper will download this first.
+If you don't already have `Gradle <http://gradle.org>`_ installed, the Gradle wrapper will be download first.
-Next it will build the app and then attempt to deploy it.
+Next it will build the app and then attempt to deploy it to your installation.

 The deployment step simply moves the result of the build (the application JAR file) into the ``$XP_HOME/deploy`` directory.
 From there, Enonic XP will detect, install and start the application automatically.